 The latest electric vehicle purchases compliment the two Renault Zoe electric passenger cars already in Melbourne Water’s fleet.

-“From today, Melbourne Water will no longer purchase any additional combustion engine vehicles where a zero emissions electric vehicle alternative is available, he said.”
+As part of its commitment to reducing its carbon emissions to net zero by 2030 Melbourne Water will no longer purchase any additional combustion engine vehicles where a zero emission alternative is available.